withaspoon/httpdhs/README.md

 ### Database

-The database implementation is currently transient and a persitant version could "easily" be implemented and injected when the server starts.
+The database implementation is currently transient and a persistent version could "easily" be implemented and injected when the server starts.

 ## Performance